tebri11/en-for-designers/05-voice-tone/index.md

 A strong voice conveys confidence.
 I must speak loudly and clearly enough that listeners hear and understand what I am saying.
 Projecting voice also helps my personality show.

 ### Tone
-The tone of my voice also can convey different feelings to listeners and this is a great way to captivate them and engage them in your message.
+The tone of my voice also can convey different feelings to listeners and this is a great way to captivate them and engage them in message.